 Cons

-WordPress.com vs WordPress.org for blogging
+WordPress.com vs. WordPress.org for Blogging

 For help getting a self-hosted WordPress.org blog set up, you can follow this step-by-step tutorial for instructions.

-Which WordPress is better?
+Conclusion: Which WordPress is Better?

 If I decided to transfer my blog to WordPress.org would I lose my followers and content?